Ronald Lauder: President of the World Jewish Congress

 Lauder was elected president of the World Jewish Congress on June 10, 2007, following the resignation of Edgar Bronfman, Sr. He beat the South African businessman Mendel Kaplan and Einat Wilf of Israel by a clear margin.

 President George W. Bush appointed him to serve on the honorary delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of the State of Israel in May 2008.

 Lauder condemned the persecution of Rohingya Muslims in Myanmar.

+Lauder said in July 2025 that he believed the World Jewish Congress lawsuit against Swiss banks, which resulted in a $1.29 billion settlement in 1998, should be re-opened because of allegations Credit Suisse, now owned by UBS, concealed documents that would have magnified the number of accounts held in Switzerland for Nazi interests and Holocaust victims.
+Lauder said he believed the original settlement should have been up to $10 billion higher.

 Jewish activism

 In July 2009, Bernie Ecclestone faced calls from Lauder to resign as Formula One chief after he had praised Adolf Hitler in a newspaper interview and said that Hitler "got things done".
 Lauder said someone with Ecclestone's views should not be allowed to run such an important and popular racing series.
-He urged Formula One teams, drivers and host countries to suspend their cooperation with him.
+He urged Formula One teams, drivers, and host countries to suspend their cooperation with him.
 In reaction, Ecclestone told the news agency Associated Press that "I think the people who are saying that haven't got the power to say these things."
 Asked if the World Jewish Congress was influential, Ecclestone said: "It's a pity they didn't sort the banks out" and "They have a lot of influence everywhere".
 After a public outcry, Ecclestone apologized for his remarks and said he had "been an idiot".

 In December 2009, Lauder protested against the Roman Curia's decree recognizing the heroic virtues of Pope Pius XII, asserting that an eventual beatification would be inopportune until the Holy See's historical archives from the 1939–1945 period were opened.